Pytrex/NissanDefinitions/README.md

 ~~~
 1. Download and unzip the repository from GitHub
-2. Go to the "Nissan-Definitions" folder
+2. Go to the "Nissan Definitions" folder
 3. Run "Combine All.bat" to generate the "NissanDefinitions.xml" file
 2. Open RomRaider Editor and click "Definitions" tab at the top, "Definition File Manager", then "add"
-4. Select the "NissanDefinitions.xml" file from the "Nissan-Definitions" folder
+4. Select the "NissanDefinitions.xml" file from the "Nissan Definitions" folder
 ~~~

 ### Logger